 Big, If True Webinar: “What if we limited our sample to white people?”
 A conversation with Anna Wiener, Author of Uncanny Valley

-How do technology platforms treat their employees and their users — and how do you write about it?
-On this episode of Big, If True, Dr. Chris Gilliard, Anna Wiener, and Joan Donovan, PhD will discuss reporting on technology companies, their policies, and their practices.
+Thursday, February 25, 2021 – How do technology platforms treat their employees and their users — and how do you write about it?
+On this episode of Big, If True, Dr. Chris Gilliard, Anna Wiener, and Joan Donovan, PhD discuss reporting on technology companies, their policies, and their practices.

-The webinar will also cover privacy and product design while discussing Anna Wiener’s book, Uncanny Valley.
+This webinar also covers privacy and product design while discussing Anna Wiener’s book, Uncanny Valley.
 In Uncanny Valley, Wiener describes being twenty-five and moving from a New York literary agency to Silicon Valley start-ups.
 As the protagonist, she navigates corporate culture, extravagance, hierarchy, and misogyny.

 Dr. Chris Gilliard is a writer, professor and speaker.
 His scholarship concentrates on digital privacy, surveillance, and the intersections of race, class, and technology.
 He is an advocate for critical and equity-focused approaches to tech in education.
 His ideas have been featured in The New York Times, The Washington Post, Wired Magazine, The Chronicle of Higher Ed, and Vice Magazine.
 He is a Harvard Kennedy School Shorenstein Center Visiting Research Fellow, a member of the UCLA Center for Critical Internet Inquiry Scholars Council, and a member of the Surveillance Technology Oversight Project community advisory board.

 Anna Wiener is a contributing writer to The New Yorker, covering Silicon Valley, startup culture, and technology.
 Her first book, Uncanny Valley, a memoir of her time in the tech industry, was published in 2020.
 She lives in San Francisco.